saulpierotti/markdown_notebook/AG.md

 % Saul Pierotti
 % \today

-# Course structure
-* Population genetics
-* Genome structure and variability in vertebrates (we may mention plants and bacteria)
-* High throughput genomic platforms
-* Applications of NGS
-* Array comparative genome hybridization
-* PLINK, genetic data analysis.
-How to use this software and apply some design using this tool
-* Linkage analysis and genetic mapping
-* QTL analysis

-# Examination mode
-* Final exam has 2 levels
-	* Preparation of a genomic project
-		* A text should be written including an appropriate introduction to the problem/question that the experiment or project would like to analyse or answer, aim of the project, a section with materials and methods, expected results and impact
-		* The project should be submitted to the professor one week before the interview
-		* We should specify what is the aim of the project and what I’d like to solve with it
-			* If it makes sense, we can undergo a discussion with him
-		* The project is based on money: we’ll have a budget
-	* Interview based on the project submitted and other two questions
-		* Only students that are positively evaluated at the first level are admitted at the second level
-		* Evaluation of basic knowledge
-* We get one extra point if we pass at the first attempt
-* It is important to follow him
-* We’ll have an example of a project, the topic of the project it’s up to us
-* We need to choose a complex genome/organism
-* Each one will have a different budget
-* It’s better to do the project according to what we discuss in the lectures
-* It has to be something new
-* The first date would be in February after Winter School and another one in March
-* Near to the end of the course we’ll have a test with 30 questions to test our level (it won’t count for the final score)

 # Introduction
 * Genomics is the study of genome structure and function
 * The genome is the entire genetic content of an organism